-After the first few weeks of school, all students that are newly enrolled will start their course work where the class is currently at in the pacing guide.
+After the first few weeks of school, all newly enrolled students will start their coursework where the class is in the pacing guide.
 It is understood that the student has already received instruction for all previous lessons while enrolled at the previous school; therefore, lessons will be auto adjusted with the previous lessons being automatically skipped.
 This will help the student to be ready to participate with Live class sessions and not fall behind.